sveri/closp/README.md

 * Namspace support: Add `-n name.space` option to `lein new closp projectname` to provide a namespace for the source files.
 * Support for flash messages with global flash div
+* Self registration can be turned on or off in the closp.edn file in the resources folder.

 ## Planned features